 - 13. The annual treasury management strategy has to set out details of the council's borrowing requirement, any maturing debt which will need to be re-financed, and the effect this will have on the treasury position over the next three years.
-This council currently has no external debt and external borrowing may only prove necessary to fund the future capital programme. - 14.
-The council will continue to take a prudent approach to its debt strategy.
-In general, the council will borrow for one of two purposes: - to support cash flow in the short-term; - To fund capital investment over the medium to long term.
+This council currently has no external debt and in general, the council will borrow for one of two purposes: - to support cash flow in the short-term; - To fund capital investment over the medium to long term.

-Any borrowing undertaken will be within the scope of the boundaries given in the prudential indicators shown in Table 2.
+Any borrowing undertaken will be within the scope of the boundaries given in the prudential indicators shown in Table 2, which allow for the council to borrow up to a maximum of £30 million, if such a need arose.
+This also allows short-term borrowing for the cash flow management activities of the authority.